Personal Service Contracts

 - Upon receipt of responses,KCTCS Office of Procurement to Payment Services may conduct

 discussions with any offeror submitting a proposal to determine the offeror's qualifications

 for further consideration.

-- Discussions must not disclose information derived from another offeror's proposal.
+- Discussions shall not disclose information derived from another offeror's proposal.

-- If discussions are conducted with offerors for purposes other than to secure qualification information, the same discussions must be conducted with all offerors.
+- If discussions are conducted with offerors for purposes other than to secure qualification information, the same discussions shall be conducted with all offerors.

 - The procurement officer will appoint a proposal evaluation committee from KCTCS representatives

 recommended by the business unit requesting the services and others, at the officer’s

 - The evaluation committee members will be required to sign a confidentiality statement to participate in the review.

 - The procurement officer and the assigned evaluation committee will review the proposals received and record written determinations of the qualification rankings of the offerors based on the evaluation factors included in the Request for Proposal.